JACC in a Flash: NT-proBNP: Guiding Primary Prevention of CVD in Diabetic Patients

 Using NT-proBNP concentration appeared to identify diabetic patients who would benefit from neurohumoral therapy: after 2 years, randomization to the biomarker-guided “intensified” group was associated with a 65% reduction in risk of the primary endpoint (hospitalization or death due to cardiac disease; TABLE).
 There were no major side effects requiring hospitalization, suggesting that targeted blocking of neurohumoral activation with aggressive uptitration was effective and safe, even in an already well-treated population.
 However, contrary to Dr. Huelsmann and colleagues’ hypothesis, allocation to a treatment group did not result in a significant decrease in NT-proBNP levels.

 “It is well known from clinical practice that the cardiovascular risk of individual diabetes patients varies widely,” the authors wrote, noting that future study in larger populations is required to validate the findings of the present study—particularly in patients with low NT-proBNP to determine if treatment effect is exclusively present in patients with higher biomarker concentrations.
 “We would expect that based on the low event rates in a population with low NT-proBNP the number to treat would be substantially higher than in the population presented in the PONTIAC trial.”

 Huelsmann M, Neuhold S, Resl M, et al. J Am Coll Cardiol.
 2013;62:1365-72.

-Keywords: Biological Markers, Cardiovascular Diseases, Renin-Angiotensin System, Risk Factors, Diabetes Mellitus, Primary Prevention, Natriuretic Peptide, Brain
+Keywords: Biomarkers, Cardiovascular Diseases, Renin-Angiotensin System, Risk Factors, Diabetes Mellitus, Primary Prevention, Natriuretic Peptide, Brain

 < Back to Listings